šŸ® How to combine data from multiple suppliers into one output feed

 • Blending Bull was designed to not overload the servers providing the data sources.
 If multiple users are downloading the same data source, Blending Bull will download it once and provide it to everyone separately.
 This optimizes the load on the server providing the data.

 • Blending Bull can combine data sources ā€˜one after the otherā€™.
 That is, multiple (e.g.) product feeds.
 It cannot join data from one feed to a shop item from another feed.
-MERGADO can do that with a data import rule.
+Mergado can do that with a data import rule.
 Both tools can be used simultaneously.

-• We originally intended to solve the renaming of elements in downstream processing, e.g. in MERGADO.
+• We originally intended to solve the renaming of elements in downstream processing, e.g. in Mergado.
 But in the end, the Find and Replace rule worked well and the element names can be unified directly in Bull.

 • When designing the application, we assumed that feeds would be merged in the same format (valid for XML feeds).
 By removing the headers, footers of individual data feeds and the ability to rename elements to match SHOPITEM (and others), a skilled user can eventually join even data feeds that are (within reason) different.
-Alternatively, use MERGADO to convert the data feeds into the same format before merging them.
+Alternatively, use Mergado to convert the data feeds into the same format before merging them.

 • Unifying elements with the Find and Replace rule may seem tricky.
 However, even if the application was designed ā€˜smarterā€™, mapping elements to each other would need to be done.